norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

 3. Assuming the keyword argument weren't captured in either the `x == n-1` or `x
    < m` cases in step 2, three situations are possible:

-   - The are keyword or double plat parameters.
+   - The are keyword or double splat parameters.

      The keywords arguments are assigned to the corresponding keyword parameter.
      If a keyword parameter without default value is not filled, an error ensued.